Skip to content

 Classrooms dressed up as JiJi, streamed celebrations, and watched their puzzle counts climb on a live national dashboard.
 What began as a challenge quickly became a movement — a collective reminder that perseverance, curiosity, and joyful struggle connect learners everywhere.

-Family Math Nights — supported in part by partners like Phillips 66, John Deere, Intel, and others — deepened that sense of connection.
-In gyms, cafeterias, and libraries, families worked alongside their children to explore puzzles, strategies, and moments of insight.
+Family Math Nights and Math Weeks — supported in part by partners like Phillips 66, John Deere, Intel Corporation, and others — deepened that sense of connection.
+In gyms, cafeterias, libraries, and at home, families worked alongside their children to explore puzzles, strategies, and moments of insight.

 As one principal shared: